guyfawcus/beer-fest.js/README.md

 to check the availability of a beer or to update it!
 (Don't worry, you can't change anything without logging in first)

-It could also be run locally on minimimal hardware (laptop, Raspberry Pi, whatever you fancy) so if you wanted, you could keep using _the old way_ while testing out this system without much bother.
+It could also be run locally on minimal hardware (laptop, Raspberry Pi, whatever you fancy) so if you wanted, you could keep using _the old way_ while testing out this system without much bother.

 ---